wolfgangj/okami/README.md

 We'll see how it goes...

-But seriously, all those large frameworks and libraries, those myriads of components and plugins often save as much time as they will cost eventually, but you never know when exactly they will blow up, so they just make development less predictable.
+All those large frameworks and libraries, those myriads of components and plugins often save as much time as they are going to cost eventually - but you never know when exactly they will blow up, so they just make development less predictable.

 That's my experience.
 If yours is different, fine.